pla1/jedibot/README.md

 # Fediverse bot written in Java.
 @bot@pla.social

-See help.txt file for commands it responds to.
+Send a post to @bot@pla.social with the word `help` for a list of commands this bot responds to.